OuluBSD/RexTerm/README.md

 - Default behavior follows Guake: quake-style drop-down when enabled, otherwise a standard window.
 - On Windows the PTY layer uses winpty; on Unix-like systems it uses ptyprocess for cross-platform PTY support.
 - Global hotkey functionality is currently Windows-only.
+- In MSYS2/MinGW environments, pywinpty is installed as 'winpty'
+- The winpty module has a different API than standard pywinpty:
+  - Uses `pywinpty.ptyprocess.PtyProcess` instead of `pywinpty.spawn_process`
+  - Read and write methods have different signatures
+- Terminal might close prematurely under certain conditions
+- The winpty API doesn't directly support resizing
+- Reading from the terminal requires careful handling of timing and availability